baconjs/bacon.js/README.md

 latter case, the stream is first converted into a Property and then combined with the other properties.

+`Bacon.combineAsArray(s1, s2, ...) just like above, but with streams
+provided as a list of arguments as opposed to a single array.

 `Bacon.mergeAll(streams)` merges given array of EventStreams.

 `Bacon.combineAll(streams, f)` combines given list of streams/properties